cning112/fastflight/docs/CLI_USAGE.md

 ## **📌 Overview**

-FastFlight provides a command-line interface (CLI) to simplify starting and managing the **FastFlight Server** and **FastAPI Server**.
+FastFlight provides a command-line interface (CLI) to simplify starting and managing the **FastFlight Server** and **REST API Server**.
 This CLI allows users to **quickly launch servers, test connectivity, and manage debugging options** without writing additional code.

 ## **🚀 Installation**